Yes, you can borrow the Internet.

 CHECKOUT A HOTSPOT:

 In order to promote access to online resources, the Pequannock Township Public Library circulates four mobile WiFi Hotspots.
 Hotspot Internet service is provided by Sprint with unlimited data at 4G LTE speeds.
 Up to 10 devices may be connected to the Hotspot at once.
-At this time, there are five Hotspots available.

 A Hotspot may be checked out by any Pequannock resident, 18 years or older, with a valid Pequannock Township Public Library card in good standing.
 All borrowers must sign this User Agreement.

 Reservations for Hotspots are made on a first-come, first-served basis.
 Reservations may be made up in advance, either online, by phone, or in person at the Library.
 Hotspots circulate for a 14-day loan period (no renewals).
 Only one Hotspot may be borrowed by a household at a time.
 Hotspots must be checked out in person at the Pequannock Township Public Library adult circulation desk.
 Each Hotspot unit circulates in a case with a micro-USB cord, AC charger with USB port, instruction manual, and copy of this policy.
 In the event of an emergency where the Library is without LAN and/or wireless Internet, the Library reserves the right to cancel reservations or recall Hotspots in order to provide wireless service at the Library for public use.

 Overdue Hotspots will be charged $5.00 per day.
 Hotspots not returned after 30 days will be assumed-lost and charged the replacement cost of $50.
 Hotspots are fragile and must, therefore, be returned at the adult circulation desk and not in the book drops.
 Patrons will be responsible for damage to the item if it is returned via the book drop.